top of page

 Where to find even more tunes

 One useful source of simple Celtic tunes that has been around for a long time is the publication Begged, Borrowed and Stolen compiled by Chris O’Connor and Suzette Watkins, which can be purchased at Celtic Southern Cross.
-It’s a good place to start.
+Another fabulous resource is The Session, where almost any tune available is listed, along with downloadable sheet music and a MIDI file.

 The Newport Craic